-The above example and investment thesis for the premium sports apparel industry assumes all three major companies want to sell premium products and won't discount products to the point it makes them economically unattractive.
+Beyond the barriers for new entrants, the major existing players have another advantage, they are all focused on providing premium, high quality products.
+This helps all three earn attractive economics.
+This assumes the premium sports apparel industry assumes all three major sports apparel companies want to sell premium products and won't discount products to the point it makes them economically unattractive.

 This thesis was tested in 2016 when Sports Authority filed bankruptcy which impacted the entire U.S. sporting goods industry, particularly Under Armour which had 90% of sales in the U.S. at the time.
 Retailers were stuck with excess inventory and forced to discount and move apparel to off-price channels.
 Nike poured fuel on the fire when it reduced its minimum advertised price in late 2016 for the first time in its history, allowing retailers to advertise discounts by as much as 25% on its shoes and apparel during 2017.

-Companies that go through some type of adversity and survive, often come out stronger on the other end.
 Since 2016, excess industry inventories have declined, Nike's minimum advertised price returned to normal, and Under Armour has refocused on operational efficiencies through better segmented product, inventory management, and SKU rationalization.